All Episodes

 And that's why my opening statements, I was talking about we have been overrun in this country by two dangerous things.

-One is academics with no experience, uh no operational experience, no military or law enforcement experience, and the other thing is comfort.
+One is academics with no experience, no operational experience, no military or law enforcement experience.

-Our c our country has become comfortable.
+Our country has become comfortable.

 So when people hear what John Kerry says, they don't understand what you understand living in an area where you're surrounded by your enemy.

-I mean, logistically, they have to you know throw a grenade over a wall in order to attack Israel in some places.
+I mean, logistically, they have to, you know, throw a grenade over a wall in order to attack Israel in some places.

 Well, that's true.